Sustainable Agriculture Institute

 - Introduce a new complementary procedure or rule

 Suggestion from a competent source.
-A competent source may be defined as any party that is closely related with the company or has authority to suggest modifications to its policies.
+A competent source may be defined as any party that is closely related to the company or has the authority to suggest modifications to its policies.
 These parties include:

 - All employees of the company

 These people will be able to recommend changes in company policies by contacting the responsible employee.
 The latter will determine if suggestions are important or minor.
 The actual change in policies is not guaranteed with the exception of dictations from legal officials who may demand it for legitimate legal reasons.

 Identified problems or issues.
 In cases when an issue arises as a part of normal business, a policy or a part of it may be indicated as the source of the issue.
 In this case, we are committed to revise and correct the policy in order to avoid any of these issues appearing in the future.

 A change in legislation.
 It is important for a company to follow any alterations in local or international law.
 In these cases, a legal counsel or a lawyer will be consulted to make sure all revisions will reflect the legal changes.

 The procedure for revising a policy periodically or making an important change is as follows:

 - The date of the review will be set by the responsible employee (e.g. HR coordinator)

 - The responsible employee will submit comments or suggestions to the review committee prior to the date of the review.
 The policy may be put in draft form

 - The committee will meet on the review date and decide on the revisions